norman/friendly_id/Guide.md

     ...
     etc.

-Note that the number is preceded by "--" to distinguish it from the rest of the slug.
+Note that the number is preceded by "--" rather than "-" to distinguish it from the rest of the slug.
 This is important to enable having slugs like:

     /cars/peugeot-206
     /cars/peugeot-206--2